dbernar1/Mapply-WordPress-Plugin/README.md

 [mapply]
 </pre>

 Mapply will appear on your website wherever you have added the Shortcode.

 <img src="assets/screenshot-2.png">

 Download
 --------
+Mapply is availble on the WordPress.org plugin directory right <a href="http://wordpress.org/plugins/mapply/">here</a>.
 You can download this plugin directly right <a href="https://github.com/BOLDInnovationGroup/Mapply-WordPress-Plugin/raw/master/mapply.zip">here</a>.
 You will need to unzip the main archive and grab mapply.zip to upload to your WordPress site through the plugin manager in the admin dashboard.

 FAQ
 ---